 - Common adventure groups strive for fairness, free and open discussion, and an equitable sharing of responsibilities.

 Organizing an NSPN Common Adventure Trip

 - Posting of Trip.
-The NSPN member that develops a trip idea will post on the NSPN trips forum.
+The NSPN member who develops a trip idea will post on the NSPN trips forum.
 He or she may also post it to the NSPN calendar.

 - Trip Initiator.
 The person who posts the event is known in Common Adventure vernacular as the “trip initiator.”
-This individual is not the trip leader.
-Since leadership on a Common Adventure is a fluid affair, involving participation from all members of the group, there is no such thing as a designated “trip leader.”
+This individual is not necessarily the trip leader since leadership on a Common Adventure can be a fluid affair, involving participation from all members of the group.

 - Sign-ups.
 Once the trip is posted, people who are interested in the trip can sign-up by contacting the trip initiator by following the instructions on the posting.